Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - After examining Enid, Dendy sadly admits that there's nothing she can do to un-petrify her.
 She then cheerily says that she'll see K.O. at school the next day as she leaves.

-- As K.O. is closing in on Wally the White, the wizard decides to take shelter... in the Fitness Dojo, even asking Carol to stop K.O., not knowing she's his mom.Carol: Okay, but first, two things.
-One, who's chasing you, and two, why do you have a statue of my son's coworker?
+- As K.O. is closing in on Wally the White, the wizard decides to take shelter... in the Fitness Dojo, even asking Carol to stop K.O., not knowing she's his mom.Carol: Um...
+Alright, sir, who are we talking about again?
+And why do you have a statue of my son's coworker?

 - Wally the White's failed attempt at a Smoke Out.